joshbrassington/cc-exam-notes/domain-2-business-continuity-dr-risk-management/notes.md

 ### Business Continuity

 The purpose is to ensure continuous operations despite disruptions.
 Doing so helps to minimise financial losses and downtime.
 As a result it can help to maintain stakeholder confidence and compliance.
 It allows quick recovery from incidents.

+#### Business Continuity Plan (BCP)

+There are a number of components that make up a business continuity plan:

+**1. Business Impact Analysis (BIA):**

+- Identifies critical business functions and the impact of disruptions.
+- Prioritises recovery efforts based on risk and importance.

+**2. Recovery Strategies:**

+- Defines how to restore critical operations (e.g. backup systems, alternate sites)

+**3. Crisis Management Plan:**

+- Outlines roles, responsibilities, and communication protocols during a disruption.

+**4. Training and Awareness:**

+- Ensures employees understand their roles in the BC plan.

+**5. Testing and Maintenance:**

+- Regularly tests the plan to ensure effectiveness and updates it as needed.